G1NO3/G1NO3.github.io/content/authors/admin/_index.md

 ## About Me

-I am a research assistant at the BRAINML Lab at Georgia Tech, where I work at the intersection of neuroscience and AI.
+I am a research assistant at the BRAINML Lab at Georgia Tech.
+I am interested in the intersection of neuroscience and AI (NeuroAI).
 On the AI side, I develop cognitive-inspired reinforcement-learning models; on the neuroscience side, I study how the hippocampus supports learning, memory, and generalization.

-I earned my BSc from Peking University, where I initially explored AI applications in science before focusing exclusively on NeuroAI after a year of exploration.
+Previously, I earned my BSc from Peking University.
+At that time I was exploring AI applications in science before focusing exclusively on NeuroAI after a year of exploration.